openwdl/wdl/SPEC.md

 * `fpga`: An `Array[String]` with one specification per allocated FPGA.
 The specification is execution engine-specific.
 If no FPGAs were allocated, then the value must be an empty array.
 * `disks`: A `Map[String, Int]` with one entry for each disk mount point.
 The key is the mount point and the value is the initial amount of disk space allocated, in bytes.
 The execution engine must, at a minimum, provide one entry for each disk mount point requested, but may provide more.
 The amount of disk space available for a given mount point may increase during the lifetime of the task (e.g., autoscaling volumes provided by some cloud services).
 * `max_retries` ✨: An `Int` with the maximum number of retry attempts.
+* `preemptible` ✨: An `Int` with the maximum number of attempts that may use a preemptible instance.
+* `preemptible_only` ✨: A `Boolean` indicating whether the task may run only on preemptible instances.
 * `attempt`: An `Int` with the current task attempt.
 The value must be `0` the first time the task is executed, and incremented by `1` each time the task is retried (if any).
 * `previous` ✨: A [hidden type](#taskprevious-hidden-scoped-type) containing the computed requirements from the previous task attempt.
 All fields are `None` on the first try.
 * `end_time`: An `Int?` whose value is the time by which the task must be completed, as a [Unix time stamp](https://en.wikipedia.org/wiki/Unix_time).
 A value of `0` means that the execution engine does not impose a time limit.
 A value of `None` means that the execution engine cannot determine whether the runtime of the task is limited.
 A positive value is a guarantee that the task will be preempted at the specified time, but is *not* a guarantee that the task won't be preempted earlier.